NehrDani/noctis/README.md

 Build bleeding-egde, isomorphic React applications with ease.

-Universal JavaScript applications are tough to setup.
+Isomorphic JavaScript applications are tough to setup.
 Either you buy into a framework like [Next.js](https://github.com/zeit/next.js), fork a boilerplate, or set things up yourself.
 Noctis is a tool that gives you the awesome developer experience of [create-react-app](https://github.com/facebook/create-react-app) and enhances it with the configuration needed for SSR.
 Everything else is up to you.

 **Noctis comes with some features:**